Out of nowhere, long-lost acquaintances can appear in our dreams, causing bewilderment and unease.

-Seemingly out of nowhere, long-lost acquaintances can pop up in our dreams, causing a sense of bewilderment and unease.
 Does this mean that they are thinking about us?
-Perhaps it’s a sign that our paths will cross very soon.
-Unlikely!
-According to psychotherapists, dreams tell us more about our relationship with ourselves than others.
+Perhaps it’s a sign that our paths will cross again soon.
+However, dreams tell us more about our relationship with ourselves than others.

-Many psychotherapists find dreams a useful tool for accessing the inner psyche.
-Dreams are a product of the unconscious mind, so they are not constrained by the rules and regulations of the conscious mind.
-As such, dreams can provide direct access to our worries, concerns, desires, and goals.
-Some people find it therapeutic to analyze their dreams and use their interpretations to guide spiritual growth.
+Dreams are a product of the unconscious mind, so they’re not constrained by the rules of the conscious mind.
+Dreams can provide direct access to our worries, concerns, desires, and goals.
+Some people find it therapeutic to analyze their dreams and use their interpretations to guide their spiritual growth.

-So, if a specific person keeps popping up in your dreams, try not to read too much into their presence.
+So, if a specific person keeps appearing in your dreams, don’t read too much into their presence.
 Rather, analyze the dream as a whole to determine what it might reveal about your waking life.
-We’ll discuss how to analyze and interpret dreams, to help you understand why you’ve really been dreaming about certain people.

 According to Carl Jung, the people in our dreams rarely represent actual people.